paradise-fi/surveyor/doc/getting_started.md

 succeeded and you can download their artifacts.

 Now, try to execute the same task list, but limit the number of memory or cpu time.
-You will se that these benchmarks will fail.
+You will see that these benchmarks will fail.

 # Formal requirements for the tasks